mia-platform/documentation/docs/development_suite/deploy/index.md

 sidebar_label: Deploy your workload
 ---

-Deploying a project means transferring its dependencies and configurations to a runtime environment, making it ready to be used by end-users.
+Deploying a Project means transferring its configurations to a specific runtime environment, making it ready to be used by end-users.

 :::info
 Learn how to **deploy your Console projects** by reading the [dedicated documentation page](/development_suite/deploy/overview.md)